 probability of a neuroendocrine tumor.
 Measurement of plasma or urine fractionated metanephrines provides better diagnostic sensitivity than measurement of catecholamines.

 Higher catecholamine concentrations are observed in specimens collected from upright or standing adults.
 Epinephrine may be increased by approximately 20 percent; norepinephrine up to 700 pg/mL; dopamine, unchanged.

 Laboratory Developed Test (LDT)

 Medications that may interfere with catecholamines and metabolites include amphetamines and amphetamine-like compounds, alpha-blockers (phenoxybenzamine), beta-blockers (including labetalol), caffeine, calcium channel antagonists, carbidopa, cocaine, ephedrine, levodopa, monoamine oxidase inhibitors, nicotine, pseudoephedrine, theophylline, tricyclic antidepressants, and vasodilators.
 The effect of drugs on catecholamine results may not be predictable.
 (Rifai, Nader,, Andrea R. Horvath, and C. 1955- Wittwer.
 Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 Sixth edition.
 St. Louis, Missouri: Elsevier, 2018; Table 63.9.)

-For optimum results, patient should be supine for 30 minutes prior to collection."Upright" ranges typically show epinephrine up to 900 pg/mL, and norepinephrine up to 700 pg/mL, and dopamine essentially unchanged.
+For optimum results, patient should be supine for 30 minutes prior to collection.

 Children, particularly those under 2 years of age, often show an elevated catecholamine response to stress.